reqbeam/reqbeam/docs/cli docs/CLI_DATABASE_MIGRATION.md

 # CLI Database Migration Summary

 ## Overview
-The Postmind CLI has been updated to use direct database access via `@postmind/db` instead of making HTTP requests to the web application APIs (localhost:3000).
+The Reqbeam CLI has been updated to use direct database access via `@reqbeam/db` instead of making HTTP requests to the web application APIs (localhost:3000).

 ## Changes Made